jblang/TMS9918A/examples/README.md

 - `ascii.asm`: ASCII character set.
 Demonstrates text mode.
 - `mandel.asm`: Mandelbrot renderer.
 Demonstrates pseudo-bitmap graphics (Graphics II Mode).
 - `nyan.asm`: Nyan Cat.
 Demonstrates multi-color mode.
 Change the `incbin` directives to `binary` for z88dk's assembler.
-- `arkos.asm`: Arkos music player.
+- `PT3.asm`: PTx music player.
 Used to play the Nyan Cat theme on YM2149.
 - `plasma.asm`: Plasma effect.
-Demonstrates tiled graphics (Graphics II Mode).
+Demonstrates tiled graphics (Graphics I Mode).
 - `sprite.asm`: Bouncing globe.
 Demonstrates sprites.

 I have tried to stick to a common subset of assembler features that will work with any of the following cross-assemblers: